vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 The catalog export will overwrite the generated files.
 If you need to modify the generated constants or add new LDM objects, do so through a layer of indirection: in a different file adjacent to the generated code.

-#### JSON Representation
+#### JSON representation

 A catalog export maintains keys used in an existing catalog export JSON file.
 You can rename keys inside the following properties:

-* visualizations
+* Visualizations
-* measures
+* Measures
-* attributes
+* Attributes
 * dateDataSets
 * displayForms

-At the next run, `gdc-catalog-export` tries to resolve the new items from the server against the existing items, and do the following:
+At the next run, `catalog-export` tries to resolve the new items from the server against the existing items, and does the following:

-* Preserve the existing keys by matching their identifier attributes
+* Preserves the existing keys by matching their identifier attributes
-* Remove the keys that do not exist on the server
+* Removes the keys that do not exist on the server
-* Add the new keys from the server equal to their title property
+* Adds the new keys from the server equal to their title property

 In addition, the existing catalog file is renamed to `catalogue.json.bak`, and the last backup gets rewritten.

 ### Recommendations

--  Include the `@gooddata/catalog-export` as a devDependency of your application and define an NPM script `refresh-ldm` to run the program.
+-  Include `@gooddata/catalog-export` as a devDependency of your application and define an NPM script `refresh-ldm` to run the program.
 -  Do not import the constants directly.
 Instead, wrap the constants into a namespace as follows:

     ```javascript